Akeyo2024/global_happiness_analysis_dummy_report-/README.md

 # global_happiness_analysis_dummy_report-
-Provides a dummy report by an imaginary NGO on Global Status of Happiness to be Presented on the UN's International Day of Happiness.
+Provides a dummy report by an imaginary NGO on Global Status of Happiness to, presumably, be Presented on the UN's International Day of Happiness.
+The project is intended to showcase the use of various data analytic tools to inform evidence use in report writing complete with compelling and interactive visualizations.